csc4350-sp22/setup-and-demos/csc-4350-setup.md

 brew install postgresql
-brew services start postgresql psql -h localhost  # this is just to test out that postgresql is installed okay - type "\q" to quit pip3 install psycopg2-binary pip3 install Flask-SQLAlchemy==2.1
+brew services start postgresql psql -h localhost  # this is just to test out that postgresql is installed okay - type "\q" to quit
+# if the above command gives you an error like "database <user> does not exist," try the workaround in this link: https://stackoverflow.com/questions/17633422/psql-fatal-database-user-does-not-exist
+pip3 install psycopg2-binary
+pip3 install Flask-SQLAlchemy==2.1
 ```